 Jump to:

-- Golden & Crispy – Puff pastry gives this a next-level crunch while hugging the creamy spinach filling.
+- Golden & Crispy – Puff pastry gives this a next-level crunch while hugging that dreamy spinach-feta filling.

-- Fuss-Free – No layering endless sheets of phyllo—just roll, fill, and bake!
+- Fuss-Free – No layering paper-thin phyllo—just roll, fill, and bake!

-- Feta Cheese – Sharp, salty, and absolutely essential.
-Use block feta (not the pre-crumbled kind) for the best flavor.
+- Feta Cheese – Tangy, salty, and bold.
+Use block feta for that authentic Greek punch.

 For the complete list of ingredients with measurements and instructions, please see the recipe card at the bottom of the post.